xChris6041x/Devin/README.md

 // All command classes must implement Commandable public class DemoCommands implements Commandable {

-    @DevinInject
+    @Inject
-    public MessageSender messageSender; // Grabs the message sender from the registrar.
+    private MessageSender messageSender; // Grabs the message sender from the registrar.

     // All commands must use @Command
     // This command will have an auto generated usage of /demo <message> [message type] [player].